 Rear Adm.
-Cloyd assumed duties as Director, Maritime Operations, U.S. Fleet Forces Command, in September 2013.
+Dan Cloyd assumed duties as director, Maritime Operations, U.S. Fleet Forces Command, in September 2013.

 Cloyd is a graduate of the U.S. Naval Academy with a bachelor’s degree in Aerospace Engineering, the U.S. Naval Test Pilot School, the Navy Nuclear Power Program and the National Defense University with a Master of Science degree in National Resource Strategy.

-Cloyd served at sea with Fighter Squadron (VF) 31 embarked on USS John F. Kennedy (CV 67), and VF-74 and Carrier Air Wing 17 embarked in USS Saratoga (CV 60).
-He also served as executive officer in USS Abraham Lincoln (CVN 72).
+Cloyd served at sea with Fighter Squadron (VF) 31 embarked on USS John F. Kennedy (CV 67), and VF-74 and Carrier Air Wing 17 embarked on USS Saratoga (CV 60).
+He also served as executive officer on USS Abraham Lincoln (CVN 72).

 Ashore, he served as a test naval flight officer at the Pacific Missile Test Center; as an action officer in Joint Operations Division and as executive assistant to the vice director for Operations, the Joint Staff; as chief of staff, Naval Air Force, U.S. Atlantic Fleet; as director, Strategic Actions Group, supporting the deputy chief of Naval Operations for Operations, Plans and Strategy; and as associate director, Assessment Division, staff of the Chief of Naval Operations.